 The report covers the interest level by age, how interests change over time, most referenced brands, and outgoing, current and incoming trends across 6 of the most quickly changing categories.

 This report not only focuses on age, but also on gender differences and the categories where there is the most discrepancy of interest, highlighting those differences.

-The report will give you a snapshot of how this group becomes aware of products, and the channels where they decide to put an item on their wish list. common ways kids earn money, as well as the typical price point of wanted items, by gender.
+The report will also give you a snapshot of how this group becomes aware of products, and the channels where they decide to put an item on their wish list, common ways kids earn money, as well as the typical price point of wanted items, by gender.

 If you are a marketer, retail owner or buyer, this report can help you understand what